The Beatles: Rock Band: Downloadable content

 Full albums were also made available as downloadable content; the remaining songs from Abbey Road, Sgt.
 Pepper's Lonely Hearts Club Band, and Rubber Soul have since been released on the consoles' respective store services.
-While there is potential for the entire Beatles catalogue to be made available, this will be unlikely, according to John Drake of Harmonix.
-Drake identified the costly development process as a potentially prohibitive factor: "Every time we do one song, it's not like Rock Band where we wait for the masters to come in and just author them ... its like, send people to Abbey Road, use the original tape, separate them out ... it costs thousands of dollars."
+While there was potential for more of the Beatles catalogue to be made available, this never happened after the first batch of downloadable content.
+Drake identified the costly development process as a prohibitive factor: "Every time we do one song, it's not like Rock Band where we wait for the masters to come in and just author them... its like, send people to Abbey Road, use the original tape, separate them out... it costs thousands of dollars."
 Drake asserted that Harmonix would take sales of the currently announced albums into consideration before continuing development of downloadable content.
-Harmonix's Foster stated that solo acts from the Beatles' members will not be included as downloadable content for The Beatles: Rock Band; however, he did not rule out the possibility of these acts appearing in other Rock Band games.
+Harmonix's Foster stated that solo acts from the Beatles' members would not be included as downloadable content for The Beatles: Rock Band; however, he did not rule out the possibility of these acts appearing in other Rock Band games.
 A three pack of songs from Paul McCartney's 2009 live album, Good Evening New York City, was made available for the main Rock Band series on 5 January 2010.
 John Lennon's "Imagine" is a part of the Rock Band 3 soundtrack, with the full Imagine album arriving later as downloadable content in celebration of Lennon's 70th birthday.
 A pack featuring Paul McCartney's band Wings was also released as DLC for Rock Band 3 on December 28, 2010.

 The respective downloadable content for The Beatles: Rock Band and other currently available Rock Band titles are not cross-compatible.
-Furthermore, the songs contained on the Beatles disc are not exportable to other games in the Rock Band series.
+Furthermore, the songs contained on The Beatles are not exportable to other games in the Rock Band series.
 Harmonix's Chris Foster cited the game's new vocal harmony feature as well as the unique song-specific dreamscape animations as reasons for the lack of exportability to other Rock Band games.
 John Drake stated that the developer had a responsibility to treat the Beatles' songs as "iconic", and keep its music separated from other songs.

 On May 5, 2016, Harmonix ceased downloadable content distribution for The Beatles: Rock Band due to the license expiration, though those that had already purchased the tracks would be able to redownload them in the future.